anoshi/secession/README.md

 # secession

-Secession is a real-time, single and multi-player combat simulation that operates as a modification to the game [Running With Rifles](http://www.runningwithrifles.com).
+*Secession* is a real-time, single and multi-player combat simulation that operates as a modification to the game [Running With Rifles](http://www.runningwithrifles.com).
 Each player takes part in skirmishes occurring on various battlefields, and must choose to ally or engage in combat with other players in an effort to establish majority control of key locations in the game world.

 ### Story
 Secession is intended to be adaptable to portray any time or level of technology.
-This variant has a modern-day or near-future setting in terms of weapon technology, but does not take place on Earth.
-Instead, a similarly inhabitable planet is used that can be likened more to a gladiatorial ring than to a populated world with its own economy and laws.
+This variant has a futuristic setting and its events take place on an planet not unlike earth, but one that can be likened more to a gladiatorial ring than a populated world with its own economy and laws.

-Five major corporations - vying for status and the right to provide security services to intergalactic governmental icons and celebrities - use this planet to showcase their staff's abilities and training.
+Five major corporations &mdash; vying for status and the right to provide security services to intergalactic governmental icons and celebrities &mdash; use this planet to showcase their staff's abilities and training.
 Unfortunately, the known universe exists in a time of greed, where one's allegiance is to the highest bidder.
 Mercenary teams that prove their worth to one corporation are prime candidates for assimilation within another.

-There are subtle differences in the training regimes of each of the corporations, however, which may encourage some teams to remain loyal to their employer.
+There are subtle differences in the training regimes of each of the corporations, encouraging some mercenary teams to remain loyal to the one employer.
+On the other hand, subjects with existing skills in an associated field will often complete another corporation's training course in a matter of days in their spare time.
+Mercenary units that have worked for and trained under multiple corporations &mdash; while rarely held in high regard by their past employers &mdash; can hold a decisive advantage over their opponents on the battlefield.

-Subjects with existing skills in an associated field will often complete a corporation's training course in a matter of days in their spare time.
-A mercenary team that has worked for and trained under multiple corporations, while not often held in high regard by their past employers, can hold a decisive advantage over their peers on the battlefield.
+Beyond the conflict occuring between the corporations, a media presence known as the 'Broadcast News Network' (`BNN`) keeps the inhabitants informed on matters ranging from places of interest to each corporation's overall performance and other statistics.
+The BNN even finds time to sneak in the odd product advertisement, but many rumour these are in fact encrypted transimissions.

 ### Game Setup
 1. Each player chooses a corporation to ally with: